THOUGHTS ON THE CONSCIOUS USE OF BERLIN TAP WATER

 Is bottled water an alternative?

-The biological quality of the water
+The biological quality of water

-Water Vitalization
+Water revitalization

 Personal responsibility is required

-Different filter systems for different applications
+Various filter systems for different applications

-1) Filtering with activated carbon
+1) Filtration with activated carbon

 Sterile does not equal healthy